onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* Local file URL with special charactors now can be corrected encoded when loading.
+* Local file URL with special characters now can be corrected encoded when loading.
 * Avoid unhandled Show method calling right after a Hide method.
 Now, the Hide method will be ignore if the web view is already hidden.
-* All three kinds of render mode for canvas (`ScreenSpaceOverlay`, `ScreenSpaceCamera` and `WorldSpace`) are now supported when using `RectTransform` to determin web view position and size.
+* All three kinds of render mode for canvas (`ScreenSpaceOverlay`, `ScreenSpaceCamera` and `WorldSpace`) are now supported when using `RectTransform` to determine web view position and size.
 * Array query in `UniWebViewMessage` should work as expected.
 Now a query like "?a[]=1&a[]=2" will be parsed to "1,2" in the result message.

 ---